Endymion (yacht)

 Endymion was an American schooner owned by George Lauder III, son of billionaire George Lauder.
 Lauder III was Commodore of the Indian Harbor Yacht Club in Greenwich, Connecticut.
 Endymion and her crew won many races and owned several records during her era.
 The most notable of her records, held for five years, was the Transatlantic crossing record (Sandy Hook to The Needles) set in 1900 of 13 days 20 hours 36 minutes.
+Originally built for George Lord Day of the prominent law firm Lord, Day, Lord.

 Origin

 The two masted schooner Endymion was designed by C.H.
 Crane of Tam, Lemoine, and Crane of New York City and built at the George Lawley & Son shipyard in Boston, Massachusetts.
 Originally commissioned for a prominent New York lawyer named George Lord Day, he died before she launched and was sold to professional yachtsman Lauder, of the Lauder Greenway Family, in January 1899.